b3rew/amharic-english-map/README.md

 1. Punctuations like ፡ ። ፣ ፥ ፦ ፧ ፨
 2. Numbers ፩ ፪ ፫ ፬
 3. special chars
+4. other characters ሀ - ፐ (obviously ▀͡ ̯ʖ▀)

 ### Installation
 ```